spiraloo/Analyzing-Business-Performance-Using-Demand-Forecasting-Techniques/README.md

 Deadline: 11.59 PM, 1 June, 2023
 Instructions:

-- Submit all the jupyter notebooks.
+- Submit all the solution jupyter notebooks.
 - Every file should be named according to the following convention:
 [Roll_Number]_[First Name]
 - Push your files into the Exercise 0X folder of Assignment 3.
 Eg. Exercise 01 in Assignment 3 -> Exercise 01 and similarly other files.